SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 E - SUMMARIZE THE DATA
 The script uses the group_by function to summarize the mean values by subject_id and activity.
+The mean value for all variables is then computed by the function summarise_all.
-In the result datasset, there will therefore be 30 subjects * 6 activities = 180 lines
+In the result datas set, there will therefore be 30 subjects * 6 activities = 180 lines

 F - WRITE THE DATA ON AN EXTERNAL FILE
+As specified in the instructions.